ferv3455/ferv3455.github.io/_learning_go/ch2-predeclared-types-and-declarations.md

 - **Other types cannot be converted to booleans, whether implicitly or explicitly**, which may be used in control flow statements.
 One of the comparison operators must be used to produce a boolean value.
   - Idiomatic Go values comprehensibility over conciseness.

+### Literals Are Untyped

+- Literals are untyped - integer literals can be added to floating-point literals without explicit conversion.
+They can be used with any variable as long as the type is compatible.

 ## `var` Versus `:=`